montoyamoraga/open-drawing-machine/README.md

-# diy-pen-plotter
+# drawing-machine

 ## About

 This is a project by [Gaurav Patekar](https://www.media.mit.edu/people/gauravp/overview/) and [Aarón Montoya-Moraga](https://www.media.mit.edu/people/velouria/overview/), started in 2020, for the [Future Sketches](https://www.media.mit.edu/groups/future-sketches/overview/) research group at [MIT Media Lab](https://www.media.mit.edu/)

-This project is a open source, low cost, do it yourself pen plotter.
+This project is a open source, low cost, do it yourself drawing machine.

 ## Inspiration